chalatz/tours/pages/info/reviews-comments-content.md

 subtitle2: They Came as First Time Clients, Left as Friends
 reviews:
 - year: "2020"
+  text: |-
-  text: "\nMichael was a fountain of information, sensitive to our needs and had a
-    nice sense of humor.
+    Michael was a fountain of information, sensitive to our needs and had a nice sense of humor.
 We saw gorgeous views of Rhodes.
 We stopped at a traditional restaurant popular with locals for a delicious lunch of Greek salad and other Greek starter specialties.
-Very pleased with the tour.<br>\nGloria B.  (Jan 27th) New York USA\n\nThanks Nicholas, Manuel was great and the tour was truly amazing.
+Very pleased with the tour.<br>
+    **Gloria B.  (Jan 27th)** New York USA

+    Thanks Nicholas, Manuel was great and the tour was truly amazing.
 We appreciate your help awesome service!
-Have an amazing 2020! <br>\nThanks Christian,
+Have an amazing 2020! <br>
+    Thanks **Christian,  (Jan 12th)** Mexico

-    \ (Jan 12th) Mexico \n\nThank you to Micheal for his expertise and the knowledge you shared with us.
+    Thank you to Micheal for his expertise and the knowledge you shared with us.
 Plus your humor which we greatly appreciated.
 We wish you all a great New Year.
-Kind regards Gregor and Vicky (Jan 3rd) Portugal "
+Kind regards **Gregor and Vicky (Jan 3rd)** Portugal
 - year: "2019"
   text: "Nicholas, We had such a wonderful time in Rhodes and your company provided
     outstanding service! .
 Kostas and Manolis were amazing and especially helpful.